rgefryer/planner/README.md

 ## Ideas for next development

-* Add a class for ChartPeriod - all we have at the moment are a time and duration.
 * For each user, keep a period_available
 * Rethink periods in smearprorata
   * Smear over intersection of